Azure-Samples/azure-functions-pytorch-image-identify/README.md

 Changing the application setting "ModelName" to some other model name would allow a different model to be downloaded(once) to the file share and will be used subsequently from there.
 This can be done without needing to re-deploy the app showing the separation of the app from the model.

-### Deploying the sample to a Azure Functions Premium Plan for no cold start
+### Deploying the sample to a Azure Functions Premium Plan for no cold start and higher SKU's
 In this application the machine learning model is loaded at the time of cold start only.
 For large models though this can still take a few seconds.
 For cases that this is not acceptable,  this application can be deployed to a [Linux Premium plan](https://docs.microsoft.com/en-us/azure/azure-functions/functions-premium-plan#plan-and-sku-settings).
 This plan guarantees no cold start by pre-provisioning instances.
+This is how to create a new [Linux Premium Azure Function App](https://docs.microsoft.com/en-us/azure/azure-functions/functions-premium-plan#create-a-premium-plan) and the rest of the steps above are the same.

 ### Deploying the sample to a Kubernetes cluster using GPU's

-In this application the machine learning model is loaded at the time of cold start only.
-For large models though this can still take a few seconds.
-For cases that this is not acceptable,  this application can be deployed to a [Linux Premium plan](https://docs.microsoft.com/en-us/azure/azure-functions/functions-premium-plan#plan-and-sku-settings).
-This plan guarantees no cold start by pre-provisioning instances.
+This Function app can also be [deployed](https://markheath.net/post/azure-functions-aks-keda) to a [Kubernetes cluster](https://docs.microsoft.com/en-us/azure/azure-functions/functions-kubernetes-keda) which is using GPU's and can scale up and down using [KEDA](keda.sh).
+Here is a way to scale up and down your [Http Triggered Function app in Kubernetes](https://dev.to/anirudhgarg_99/scale-up-and-down-a-http-triggered-function-app-in-kubernetes-using-keda-4m42)

 ### Contributing